Make every minute count with this whirlwind tour of the geographic and demographic heartland of Sydney.

 Popular Bay Vista Dessert Bar and Café (330 Church St) serves almost every sugary concoction imaginable to satisfy your sweet tooth cravings.
 Although perhaps your doc would disagree!

 From there, the newly refurbished Bar 30 and Bistro (Parkroyal Parramatta, 30 Phillip St) is the perfect place to settle in for a drink.
-Or try Husk and Vine’s (7/45 Macquarie St) signature cocktails made with native ingredients and house blended syrups or Alex and Co’s (Lot 2-4/330 Church St) premium selection of beer, wine and sprits.
+Or try Alex and Co’s (Lot 2-4/330 Church St) premium selection of beer, wine and sprits.
+If you want to go up in the world, Nick & Nora's has the best rooftop bar views in the City, elegant art deco interiors and a premium cocktail list.